niloysikdar/Go-IMDb-Crawler/README.md

 ## LICENSE 📝

-This project is currently licensed under the [MIT License]("https://github.com/niloysikdar/Go-IMDb-Crawler/blob/main/LICENSE").
+This project is currently licensed under under the **MIT License**.
+See [LICENSE](https://github.com/niloysikdar/Go-IMDb-Crawler/blob/main/LICENSE) for more information.